pavan3008/AmazonLP/README.md

 ---

+Why Amazon Q:

+Amazon Q Business caught my attention because it’s about transforming how businesses operate and make decisions through AI—an area that feels incredibly inspiring and essential right now.
+The chance to work on a generative AI platform that enhances business processes, making them smarter, faster, and more efficient, feels like stepping into the future of business technology.
+I’m excited by how Amazon Q Business pushes the limits of AI to create tools that genuinely impact companies, using techniques like prompt engineering and agent-based workflows that drive real, practical value in day-to-day operations.

+What also stands out to me is Amazon’s culture of continuous learning and growth.
+Working with Amazon Q Business, I know I’d be in an environment that values innovation, where I’d be surrounded by talented, passionate people who are as excited about AI’s potential in the business world as I am.
+I’m drawn to Amazon not just for its scale but for its commitment to meaningful impact.
+Amazon Q Business aligns perfectly with my own goal to make technology that empowers businesses, making it the kind of environment where I know I can grow and make a difference.

+---

 ## 0. **AI Response Failure Due to Query Reformulation and Conversation ID Issue**

 - **Situation**: Stakeholders noticed that the AI responses were not being generated correctly during conversations.